Let’s talk about these 7 warning signs, and reasons, for affair relapse.

 especially in the early months.

-You can request to be put on my waiting list for the when my support group opens up in June.
+You can request to be put on my waiting list for the when my course and support group re-opens

 3. You don’t have a strong enough “WHY’.